mr-rjh3/webcrawlers/README.md

 ### Options
 `URL`
-  - The researcher URL to crawl.
+  - The URL to crawl.

 `-r`, `--rewrite`
   - If True while the file H.txt exists for the current URL, re-download and re-write the file.
 Default value is False.